How to Prepare for EOFY Payroll

 5. Check opening balances

-If you migrated from another system during the financial year, it’s important to ensure that the opening balances are set up correctly.
+If you migrated to Employment Hero from another system during the financial year, it’s important to ensure that the opening balances are set up correctly.
 Learn more about opening balances.

 6. Audit salary sacrifice super/RESC

 It’s important to ensure all RESC (reportable employee super contribution) amounts are correctly assigned.
-Errors in assigning RESC amounts will result in employee amounts not being reported correctly on their Income Statement and the employee potentially being stuck with a tax liability.
+Errors in assigning RESC amounts will result in employee amounts not being reported correctly on their Income Statement.
+The employee may potentially be stuck with a tax liability.
 Learn more about RESC deductions.

 7. Finalise pay runs